Happiness is... sunshine, a model, and an X20!

 The processing loop

-There are two key processes:
+There are two key processes going on:

 The ability to consider control logic and geometry separately is one of the great strengths of Ethos.
 Don't worry if this doesn't make much sense yet - it will 'click' when you start to program your models.